 The service bay is located on the downstream side of the structure below the draft tube deck and houses the sewage treatment plant, water treatment, oil storage and other services.
 An extensive collector drain system along the upstream wall of the powerhouse reduces the pore pressures against the powerhouse to a differential head of 10 feet.

-The switchyard is located at the center of the downstream base of the main dam.
-The ground elevation of 708.75 feet NGVD29 reflects approximately 10 feet of freeboard above the 699.0 feet NGVD29 maximum reregulation dam pool elevation.
+The switchyard is located at the center of the downstream base of the Main Dam.
+The ground elevation of 708.75 feet NGVD29 reflects approximately 10 feet of freeboard above the 699.0 feet NGVD29 maximum Reregulation Dam pool elevation.
 The fenced area containing the switching apparatus is approximately 592 feet long by 343 feet wide.
-The switching equipment and structures are designed to operate at 230 kilovolts (kv).
-A photograph of the switchyard is shown below in Figure 2-12.
+The switching equipment and structures are designed to operate at 230 kilovolts (kV).
+A photograph of the switchyard is shown below in Figure 2-21.

-Figure 2-12.
-Switchyard
+Figure 2-21 Switchyard

-e.
+g.
 Emergency Low Level Sluice.
-The gate-controlled low level sluice was constructed to evacuate water from the main reservoir if repairs to the main dam are required or if aid in controlling the pool elevation is needed.
-The 2,712-foot long tunnel is located below the left bank abutment of the main dam.
+The gate-controlled low level sluice was constructed to evacuate water from the main reservoir if repairs to the Main Dam are required or if aid in controlling the pool elevation is needed.
+The 2,712-foot long tunnel is located below the left bank abutment of the Main Dam.
 The location of the sluice is shown on Figure 2-4.